IITPP-Roblox/Projectile-Replication/README.md

   are not supported.
 * Acceleration - Projectiles follow a straight path instead of accelerating due to gravity or other forces.
-* Touchscreen Support - Standard weapons do not support touchscreens.
-This makes them not work optimally on mobile platforms.
-* Fix Multi-Projectile Exploit - There is an active exploit for standard weapons where the reload delay is ignored as a security check if `ProjectilePerRound` is more than 1.
-* Fix Arms Bending Unnaturally - [See the GitHub issue in Nexus VR Character Model](https://github.com/TheNexusAvenger/Nexus-VR-Character-Model/issues/9).

 # License
 This project is available under the terms of the MIT License.
 See [LICENSE](LICENSE)